 - Rotheneichner P, Belles M, Benedetti B, König R, Dannehl D, Kreutzer C, Zaunmair P, Engelhardt M, Aigner L, Nacher J, Couillard-Despres S: Cellular plasticity in the adult murine piriform cortex: continuous maturation of dormant precursors into excitatory neurons.
-Cereb cor, 2018 (in press)
+Cereb Cortex, 2018, 28(7)

 - Engelhardt M, Hamad MIK, Jack A, Ahmed K, König J, Rennau LM, Jamann N, Räk ,A, Schönfelder S, Riedel C, Wirth MJ, Patz S, Wahle P: Interneuron synaptopathy in developing rat cortex induced by the pro-inflammatory cytokine LIF.
 Exp Neurol, 2018; Apr 302

-- Höfflin F, Jack A, Riedel C, Mack-Bucher J, Roos J, Corcelli C, Schultz C, Wahle P, Engelhardt M: Heterogeneity of the Axon Initial Segment in Interneurons and Pyramidal Cells of Rodent Visual Cortex.
-Front Cell Neurosci; 2017 Nov 6
+- Höfflin F*, Jack A*, Riedel C, Mack-Bucher J, Roos J, Corcelli C, Schultz C, Wahle P*, Engelhardt M*: Heterogeneity of the Axon Initial Segment in Interneurons and Pyramidal Cells of Rodent Visual Cortex.
+Front Cell Neurosci; 2017 Nov 6. *shared authorship

 - Schlüter A, del Turco D, Deller T, Gutzmann A, Schultz C, Engelhardt M: Dynamic regulation of synaptopodin in the axon initial segment during visual cortex development.
 Cereb Cortex, 2017, 27

-- Jamann N, Jordan M, Engelhardt M: Activity-dependent axonal plasticity in sensory systems.
-Neurosci, 2017, 268
+- Jamann N*, Jordan M*, Engelhardt M: Activity-dependent axonal plasticity in sensory systems.
+Neurosci, 2017, 268. *shared authorship

 - Engelhardt M, Di Cristo G, Grabert J, Patz S, Maffei L, Berardi N, Wahle P: Leukemia inhibitory factor impairs structural and neurochemical development of rat visual cortex in vivo.
 Mol Cell Neurosci 2017; 79